-A student in good academic standing may choose to take a maximum of eight elective courses (two per academic year) pass/fail for the B.S. degree or two courses for the A.S. degree.
-Deadlines for exercising this option are published in the Enrollment and Student Academic Information Handbook and are strictly enforced.
+A student in good academic standing may choose to take a maximum of eight elective courses (two per academic year) pass/fail for the B.S. degree.
+Deadlines for exercising this option are published in the Enrollment and

+Student Academic Information Handbook and are strictly enforced.